Dripify vs Apollo Comparison

 In short, here's what we recommend:

 Dripify is built for teams whose primary prospecting channel is LinkedIn.
 It automates connection requests, messaging sequences, profile views, and endorsements from the cloud, running campaigns 24/7 without keeping your browser open.
-With 40,000+ companies using the platform across 72+ countries, Dripify has carved out a clear niche.
 It's easy to set up, affordable, and effective for what it does.
 But what it does is narrow: LinkedIn automation with basic email bolted on.
 There's no contact database, no phone dialer, no deal management, and no intent data.
 If LinkedIn isn't your main channel, Dripify leaves gaps.

 Apollo covers more ground.
 It combines a 270M+ contact database with multichannel outreach (email, phone, LinkedIn), a built-in dialer, CRM-like deal management, and conversation intelligence.
 For sales teams that need prospecting data and engagement in one platform, Apollo consolidates at a lower price than buying each tool separately.
 The tradeoff: Apollo's breadth means no single capability runs as deep as a dedicated tool.
 Its CRM features trail Salesforce, its LinkedIn automation trails Dripify, and its data (while large) doesn't match the scale or verification depth of the biggest providers.